nirajsharma99/fizzbee/README.md

 A spotify player that uses spotify web api and SDK.
 Implemented youtube api to watch music video on the same player.
 <font size="2">Here are some Screenshots for this project.</font>

-If you like my project you can add it to your repo (Fork it) butt do give me a Star :)
+If you like my project, you can add it to your repo (Fork it) butt do give me a Star :)

 The Login Page:
 ![alt text](https://github.com/nirajsharma99/fizzbee/blob/main/fizzbee_screenshots/p1.png?raw=true)